-Budgeted cost: £4400
+Budgeted cost: £3500

 Activity Evidence that supports this approach Challenge number(s) addressed Speech & Language Therapy providing weekly assessment, intervention therapy and recommendations to improve speech for targeted children.
 Speech & Language specialist - 2.5 hours a week x 38 weeks = £1400 Targeted support, under the guidance of a speech and language specialist, provides effective strategies to support children on a daily basis, and improve their expressive language skills and develop their receptive language.
 The Midlands Partnership NHS Foundation Trust Speech & Language Team will offer a more specialist and effective approach to improving outcomes for children.
-1 Wellcom and NELI activities will provide regular intervention and opportunities for children in EYFS - led by Teaching Assistants 3 hours a week x 30 weeks = £1250 Targeted support, using the Wellcom and NELI resources, to develop early language, vocabulary acquisition, communication and conversation skills 1 Accelerated Reading Programme implemented across school.
+1 Accelerated Reading Programme implemented across school.
 Refresher training for 10 teaching assistants to deliver the Accelerated Reading Programme, endorsed by the Educational Psychology Team.
-Training cost (£200) Purchase of Twinkl Phonics (£100) Accelerated Reading Programme from Staffordshire Educational Psychology Service provides a precision teaching programme for individual children who are reading significantly behind age related expectations.
-This year's data shows that children have made, on average, 24 months progress in 6 months.
+Training cost (£200) Purchase of Twinkl Phonics(£100) Accelerated Reading Programme from Staffordshire Educational Psychology Service provides a precision teaching programme for individual children who are reading significantly behind age related expectations.
+This year's data shows that children have made accelerated progress in reading (on average 18-22 months progress in 10 months) as a direct impact from the intervention.
 2 Dialogic Reading intervention to target understanding of language and improve vocabulary.
 Training for 8 teaching assistants to deliver the intervention.
 Training cost (£100) Dialogic Reading provides children with quality interactions during reading.
 Conversations about a text, between adult and child, will develop understanding, clarify meaning and develop vocabulary.
 It develops a love of reading, following the child's interest.
 Adults use a mixture of strategies - Completion prompts, Recall, Open ended prompts, Wh?- prompts and Distancing - encouraging talk about the text and relating things to their own life.
-2 Spelling Intervention implemented across school.
-Pilot will be trialled in Year 2 and Year 4 first.
-Training for 3 teaching assistants The Spelling Intervention Pilot builds on the success of Accelerated Reading and has been endorsed by the Staffordshire Educational Psychology Service.
-3
+2 Codebreakers (Twinkl) intervention implemented across KS2 Training for 2 teaching assistants Training Cost (£50) The Level 3 and Level 5 Codebreakers intervention programme is designed to improve KS2 pupils' basic reading and spelling skills.
+It is an engaging, ageappropriate practice activity for each grapheme and tricky word covered.
+The fun activities and a structured approach, ensures that KS2 learners develop their knowledge of Level 3 and Level 5 sounds and graphemes.
+3 Bedrock Vocabulary Learning programme for 60 targeted children in KS2.
+Subscription cost (£700) Bedrock is a website programme which helps children to learn very important Tier 2 and Tier 3 academic vocabulary.
+As children progress through the Bedrock curriculum, they will study hundreds of words, whilst reading fiction and non-fiction texts regularly.
+Bedrock Vocabulary is all done on-line, and is completed at home and in school.
+4

-Training Cost (£100) Teacher release time to sustain key elements of guidance in school and to access the Power Maths Hub resources and CPD including Teaching for Mastery training through the TRG research group, Mastering Number programme and Number Sense. £500 + subscription costs Power Maths TRG research group.
-Mastering Number: Lead participants from Work Group schools will be three teachers, one each from Reception, Year 1 and Year 2, with some support given to subject leaders and head teachers.
-This programme is open to all state-funded primary schools in England.
-Work Group lead participants will be supported by central training and resources.
-Number Sense subscription and training for staff.
+Teacher release time to sustain key elements of guidance in school and to access the Power Maths Hub resources and CPD including Teaching for Mastery training through the TRG research group, Mastering Number programme £500 + subscription costs Power Maths TRG research group.
+Mastering Number: The Maths Lead has time out of school to work with a Work Group and be supported by central training and resources.
+Mastering Number subscription and training for staff.
 This continues to be a priority, following the success from last year.
 Children increased their mental fluency, which supported progress and attainment.
-4 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships 5 Mental Health Awareness support and resources £250 with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) Hope Project training £500 VIP Education Package to target attendance and provide follow-up support for families.
+5 To sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+Mental Health Awareness support and resources £250 Emotion Coaching training £200 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(education endowmentfoundation.org.uk) 6 VIP Education Package to target attendance and provide follow-up support for families.